What is Outsourcing?

 If you want to milk the most out of online workers, you must focus on fully integrating them into your business operations from the get go.
 The more effort you put in, the more loyalty they will feel to helping you grow your company.

 Mistake #9: Not Listening to their Ideas and Asking for Feedback

 Starting to get the feel for how this whole process of outsourcing works?
 It takes a lot of trial and error to discover the best practices.
 That’s what we are here for 😉

 Let’s return to where you are now…

 You now have a dedicated group of online workers that are running as much of your operations as possible.
 You feel comfortable and confident in the workers and you are even beginning to develop relationships with the best workers.

 You regularly chat with them on Skype and you keep them up to date with everything that is happening in the business.
 They genuinely seem excited to be working for your company.

 This is usually the stage of outsourcing where business owners can run into mistake #9…not listening to their worker’s ideas and not asking feedback on how they can improve.

-If it’s been a few months since your online workers have joined your team then they have been performing their specialized tasks for quite some time.
+If it’s been a few months since the online workers have joined you then they have been performing their specialized tasks for quite some time.
 They also probably know a decent amount about the inner workings of your business and how it makes money.